 When the decrease in the fair value has been recognised in comprehensive income and there is objective evidence that the asset has suffered impairment, the cumulative loss is reclassified from equity to profit or loss.
 The amount reclassified to profit or loss shall be the difference between the acquisition cost and the present fair value, less any previously recognised impairment losses on that asset.
-Impairment losses recognised in profit or loss, but rather in equity.
+Impairment losses recognised in profit or loss are not reversed in profit or loss, but rather in equity.
 Any increase in fair value following the recognition of impairment is recognised as a valuation adjustment in comprehensive income.